atomlafave/Bank-Churn-Rate_Using_Tablea_and_R-AB-Testing/AB_Testing_Using_Tableau_Churn_Rate.md

 The data used in this case study is from a sample of 10,000 customers from a bank in Europe that covers the regions of France, Spain, and Germany.
-The bank selected 10,000 customers and took a screen shot of the data and later in 6 months took another screen shot with a column identifying which customers left.
+The bank selected 10,000 customers and took a screen shot of the customer data, then 6 months later took a screenshot of the same sample, this time with a column identifying which customers left.

 The data can be found in this github repository.
 It was 3rd party sourced from Data Science A-Z by Kirill Eremenko on Udemy.com.